How to Get Tested on Campus

 - Students residing off-campus in the Georgetown, Burleith, or Foxhall neighborhoods

-- Students residing in the DC area outside of the Georgetown, Burleith, or Foxhall neighborhoods
+- Students residing in the DC area outside of the Georgetown, Burleith, or Foxhall neighborhoods not coming to campus

 - Individuals in isolation/quarantine due to a positive COVID-19 test